KDScheuer/Tally/ReadMe.md

 - **Use Pushgateway** — the official answer, but it comes with real operational problems
 - **Just don't observe it** — the most common choice, and the wrong one

-**Why not Pushgateway?** Pushgateway persists metrics indefinitely with no TTL.
-In HA Prometheus setups this causes duplicate scrapes and inconsistent results.
-The Prometheus team [explicitly warns](https://prometheus.io/docs/practices/pushing/) against using it for anything other than service-level batch jobs, and even then stale metrics after a pod restart or failed job will sit in your dashboards looking healthy until someone manually deletes them.
-Tally's TTL-based model means a job that stops running causes its metric to disappear naturally — the gap is visible, the alerting is honest, and there's nothing to clean up manually.
+**Why not Pushgateway?** Pushgateway persists metrics indefinitely with no TTL — stale metrics from a failed or stopped job will sit in your dashboards looking healthy until someone manually deletes them.
+It also requires additional configuration in Prometheus to handle grouping and cleanup correctly, which adds operational overhead before you've observed a single thing.
+Tally is `docker compose up` and done.
+No additional Prometheus config, no manual cleanup.
+A job that stops running causes its metric to disappear naturally — the gap is visible, the alerting is honest, and there's nothing to manage.

 Tally is the missing middle option.
-Run it as a container alongside your stack.
-POST a metric when your job finishes.
-Prometheus scrapes `/metrics` and you get full observability with no new dependencies in your scripts.
+POST a metric when your job finishes — Prometheus scrapes `/metrics` and you get full observability with no new dependencies in your scripts.

 ---